 You can also use your inner sense to ask for guidance to make the right decisions.
 Taking into account your mind, intellect, and ego, you are now including your soul in the decision making process.
 Just as you turned to the third chakra in the area of the solar plexus to guide you with comfort or discomfort, you will pay attention to a hunch or a subtle feeling of moving forward or holding back.
-If you are conflicted, ask for your sense of intuition to be opened to you in order to help you make the right choice.
+If you are conflicted, ask for your sense of intuition to be opened to you in order to help give your mind the clarity it needs to make the right choice.

 How to Balance Ajna

 Just like any of the spiritual chakras, Ajna is best balanced through meditation.
 Often, new meditators will report having a tingling feeling in the third eye or equate it to a headache.
 A tingling or pulsating sensation around the area of the third eye during or after meditation is a sign that you are opening this blocked chakra.

 A great Pranayama breathing technique is called Brahmari or the bee breath.
 Bring both hands to your face.
 Place the two middle fingers over your eyes.
 Allow the index fingers to rest on the eyebrow line and the pinky fingers under the cheekbones.
 Close your ears with your thumbs.
 Take a deep inhalation and exhale the word AUM with the emphasis on the “M” sound while creating a buzzing sound like a bee.
 Do this for two minutes or more.
 You can alleviate tension in the head and this healing practice will work to open the sixth chakra.

 Asanas, Sounds, Colors, and Gems

 Any yoga Asana where the forehead is pressed down is a good one for the sixth chakra.
 Try child’s pose (Balasana) with your forehead pressed to the floor or a yoga block.
 Dolphin pose is another helpful pose when you lift the head up to look toward the floor.